Ph.D., History, West Virginia University, May 2015

 Graduate Instructor of History, West Virginia University (2011-2015)

-I am working on a monograph on the Natal Constabulary and the importance of indigenous agency in early Colonial Natal.
-A book proposal is in the works.
+I am working on a monograph on the Natal Constabulary and the importance of indigenous agency in early colonial Natal.
+Entitled: Badges and Knobkerries: The Natal Police, Power Dynamics, and African Agency in Nineteenth Century British Colonial Natal.
+Contracted with “Britain and the World” Series, Palgrave Macmillan, anticipated publication 2022

 I am also working on a history of anti-apartheid movements in Central Florida.
 Tentatively titled: